January 11, 2012

 - Use of Technical Committees.
 Joint ventures, particularly technology and manufacturing ventures, are increasingly using special committees to focus on technical issues and resolve related disputes.
 Delegating responsibility for resolving disputes over technical matters to, or seeking guidance from, a committee whose members have specialized knowledge may promote efficient resolution of the disputes and ensure that technical issues receive appropriate attention.
 The technical committee can also be used to give individual partners a greater voice on matters in which they have particular interest.
 If the dispute is not resolved in a timely manner, the joint venture agreement may provide for resolution by the same method as other disputes arising among the parties, e.g., by directing senior executives of each partner to seek to resolve the dispute and, absent resolution, then resorting to arbitration.
 Technical committees can also be used to coordinate communication between the venturers’ respective technical staffs or oversee technical projects of the venture.
 Members of a technical committee generally include representatives of each venture partner, and may also include independent members with subject matter expertise.
 Venture parties can tailor the committee’s schedule and structure to best serve the venture’s needs, e.g., by requiring regular meetings or only meeting as necessary.

 Gibson, Dunn & Crutcher lawyers are available to assist in addressing any questions you may have regarding these issues.
-Please contact the Gibson Dunn lawyer with whom you work, any of the following, or any member of the firm’s Corporate Transactions Practice Group:
+Please contact the Gibson Dunn lawyer with whom you work or any of the following:

 Stephen I. Glover – Washington, D.C.
 (202-955-8593, email@example.com)

 Jeffrey A. Chapman – Dallas (214-698-3120, firstname.lastname@example.org)

 Jonathan K. Layne – Los Angeles (310-552-8641, email@example.com)